Skip to content

 Follow this previous tutorial for a more in-depth tutorial on controlling real robots with LeRobot.

-If you have any question or need help, please reach out on Discord in the channel #so100-arm.
+If you have any questions or need help, please reach out on Discord in the channel #so100-arm.